 The five full-length films directed by the internationally acclaimed Greek filmmaker will be screened at the 65th Thessaloniki International Film Festival: The Attack of the Giant Moussaka (1999), in a digitally restored copy on the occasion of the 25th anniversary since its release, Real Life (2004), in a digitally restored copy on the occasion of the 20th anniversary since its release, Strella (2009), in a digitally restored copy, Xenia (2014), and Dodo (2022), matched by rare short films never screened before in Greece.
 The tight bonds we forge with the people closest to us, as well as the life experiences that define our existence, are at the core of Panos H. Koutras’ films.
 Inclusivity, acceptance of otherness, immigration and integration, the dire need to build a personal identity, clashing with the stereotypical prejudice, along with the absurdity of life and the elusive nature of dreams, are among the key themes found in the work of Panos H. Koutras.

-A programme of all-day events will be entirely devoted to Panos H. Koutras as part of the 65th Thessaloniki International Film Festival.
+An entire all-day event will be devoted to Panos H. Koutras titled The Attack of the Giant Cinema of Panos H. Koutras (Curator: Eva Stefani Professor University of Athens - Film Director) as part of the 65th Thessaloniki International Film Festival.
 The Festival, teaming up with the Department of Communication & Media Studies and the Department of Digital Arts & Cinema of the National and Kapodistrian University of Athens, will host screenings, talks and workshops addressed to students, whereas the audience will be given the chance to watch rarely screened short films of the beloved filmmaker.

-In addition, Panos H. Koutras will deliver a masterclass, within the framework of the “Iconic Talks powered by Mastercard” section, focused on his cinema’s queer identity.
-The renowned Greek filmmaker will discuss with the audience, among others, on the lesser-known aspects of his work, his invaluable experiences from a 25-year stint in Greek cinema, the queer representation in his movies, as well as the references that have shaped his directorial glance.
+In addition, Panos H. Koutras will deliver a masterclass titled “Queer Before It Was Cool”, within the framework of the “Iconic Talk powered by Mastercard” section, focused on his cinema’s queer identity.
+The renowned Greek filmmaker will discuss with the audience and the journalist Alexandros Diakosavvas (editor in chief, LiFO), among others, on the lesser-known aspects of his work, his invaluable experiences from a 25-year stint in Greek cinema, the queer representation in his movies, as well as the references that have shaped his directorial glance.

 Moreover, the Festival’s magazine First Shot will take the form of a fanzine exclusively dedicated to Panos H. Koutras.